-On 29th November, 2017, BBVA reached an agreement with an affiliate of Cerberus Capital Management, L.P.
-(Cerberus) for the creation of a "joint venture" to which the real estate business of BBVA in Spain will be transferred (the Spun-off Business).
-BBVA will contribute the Spun-off Business to a single company (the Newco) and will sell 80 per cent. of the shares of such Newco to Cerberus on the closing date of the transaction.
+On 29th November, 2017, BBVA reached an agreement with a subsidiary of Cerberus Capital Management, L.P.
+(Cerberus) for the creation of a "joint venture" Divarian to which the Group transferred part of its real estate business in Spain (the Spanish Real Estate Business) by way of contribution, and which majority stake was to be transferred and subsequently acquired by Cerberus.